trasheap/m3u8-list-monkeyscript/README.md

 * Copy link(s) to clipboard
 * Filter found links in various ways
 * Move the window by pressing and moving the total-indicator in the upper right corner<br>(should also work on touch devices: did on mine)
+* Click the total-indicator to toggle compact/full view

 #### TODO
 * Make window width changeable